0xhenrique/0xhenrique-blog/content/about.md

 ## My setup
 Nothing fancy to be honest.
 Since I spend most of my time inside Emacs, I don't really _rice_ my computer.
 I've been through that phase though.
 Remaping keybindings, customising themes, colourschemes etc.
 Today things are simpler for me.
-Just my Emacs and Vim config and that's it.
-Even the i3 window manager I try to stick to the defaults.
+Just my Emacs config and that's it.

 Here are some of my configs:
 - Laptop: Thinkpad T480